GHbasicuser/RB2RS-Database-Updater/README.md

 This list of stations is a conversion of the "Radio-Browser.info" database.

-Place this script in the RadioSure folder, then you can launch it (via Wscript) with a shortcut or the task scheduler :
+Place this script in the RadioSure folder, then you can launch it (via WScript) with a shortcut or the task scheduler :

 eg: C:\Windows\System32\WScript.exe C:\Program Files (x86)\RadioSure\db-update.vbs